zaneali1/Trade-Booking-Platform/README.md

 *TradeID,BBGCode,Currency,Side,Price,Volume,Portfolio,Action,Account,Strategy,User,TradeTimeUTC,ValueDate*

 ## Design
+## Price-Time Matching Engine
 The bid and ask order books were modelled using self-balancing Binary Search Trees.
 The order books were first arranged by price; high prices took priority in the bid order book while low prices took priority in the ask order book.
-For equivalent prices, the orders were prioritised by earliest timestamp (regardless of book).
-As a result of the ordering, an executing order would traverse the fewest possible nodes in the opposite book for price matching.
+For equivalent prices, the orders were always prioritised by earliest timestamp (regardless of book).
+As a result of the ordering, an executing order would traverse the fewest possible nodes in the opposite book before completely executing.

-A
+To improve the matching performance, each node of the Tree could contain a doubly-linked list with orders of a common price (i.e. a Tree<Queue<Order>> data struture).
+As a result, each node of the tree would represent a limit price instead of an order.
+Orders within each queue would be ordered by earliest to latest timestamp.
+This would improve the Trading Platform's performance for operations such as insertion and deletion.
+Instead O(logN), where N is the number of orders, these procedures would have a complexity of O(log(L + O)) where L is the number of unique limit prices and O is the maximum number of order per single limit price.

 ## Aggregation